-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £318,947.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £192,639 (2023 - £318,947).
 This has been built up from a mixture of locally raised income and balances transferred from the predecessor school.

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2023 was £349,845.
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2024 was £192,639 (2023 - £349,845).

-The cash balance of the Trust has been very healthy all year, ending the year with a balance of £483,421.
+The Trustees have noted that the cash balance of the Trust has dropped for a second year in a row, but the overall balance for this year remains robust, ending the year with a balance of £269,114 (2023 - £483,421).
 A significant proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.